Giannitsa: German occupation

 On 5 August 1944, the Austrian soldier Otmar Dorne left the German occupation army and joined the 30th Constitution of the ELAS, based in Mount Paiko.
-The defection of Dorne, and the presence of the Wehrmacht sergeant Schubert, led to mass reprisals on 14 September 1944 in Giannitsa: about 120 residents were executed by forces of the Jagdkommando Schubert with the collaboration of Greek units under the command of Georgios Poulos.
+The defection of Dorne, and the presence of the Wehrmacht sergeant Schubert, led to mass reprisals on 14 September 1944 in Giannitsa: about 120 residents were executed by forces of the Jagdkommando Schubert with the collaboration of Georgios Poulos.
 Among those executed was the Mayor, Thomas Mangriotis.
 The Swedish ambassador, Timberg, indicated that one third of the city was destroyed by fire.
 The citizens left the city.
 Emile Wenger visited Giannitsa a few days after the mass execution, as a representative of the International Red Cross, and wrote "Giannitsa is already a dead city".
 On 20 September 1944, a citizens' committee sent a message to the National Government stating the facts and asking for weapons.
 The Germans left Giannitsa on 3 November 1944.

-During this period, the Bulgarian minority collaborated with the German occupiers and was permitted to form an irredentist 'action committee' and later Central Bulgarian-Macedonian Committee, headed by the local citizen Georgi Kayafov.
+During this period, the little amount of Bulgarian citizens that had remained, collaborated with the German occupiers and was permitted to form an irredentist 'action committee' and later Central Bulgarian-Macedonian Committee, headed by the local citizen Georgi Kayafov.
+After these years, they migrated to Bulgaria.